SugarSecurity/The-Sugar-Scoop/index.md

 # Sugar Security Blog
 ## Google Associate Cloud Engineer Takeover
-Recently, I was reading the (Official Google Cloud Certified Associate Cloud Engineer Study Guide)[https://www.amazon.com/Google-Cloud-Certified-Associate-Engineer/dp/1119564417/] by Dan Sullivan.
+Recently, I was reading the [Official Google Cloud Certified Associate Cloud Engineer Study Guide](https://www.amazon.com/Google-Cloud-Certified-Associate-Engineer/dp/1119564417/) by Dan Sullivan.

 Throughout the book, the author provides examples of how a cloud engineer might configure Google services such as Google Cloud Storage or App Engine.
-These examples often include "theoretical" domain names that, when viewed in e-book form, create clickable hyperlinks.
+These examples often include "theoretical" example domain names that, when viewed in e-book form, are clickable hyperlinks.

-[img/book-takeover1.png]
+(!img/book-takeover1.png)

 Yadda yadda